 - (i) Career requirements

-- (ii) Ability
+- Ability (ii)

-- (iii) Performance in previous SQA examinations
+- Performance in previous SQA examinations (iii)

 In S6, due to the proximity of other secondary schools, it may be possible to undertake a specialist course at another establishment; this includes other EDC schools and local colleges.
 However it should be noted that all main subjects continue to be offered at Bishopbriggs Academy.